OrionExplorer/dcpam/src/DCPAM_LCS/README.md

 ## Technology
 ### Architecture Overview
 * Server and client modules:
+	* Server:
-	* Server: dedicated for DCPAM Components reports (DCPAM Component -> DCPAM LCS).
+		* dedicated for reports sent by DCPAM Components (DCPAM Component -> DCPAM LCS).
+		* dedicated for backends of client applications (ie. DCPAM Monitoring) for data presentation
+	* Client:
-	* Client: for sending internal ping requests to all of the DCPAM Components (DCPAM LCS -> DCPAM Component).
+		* for sending internal ping requests to all of the DCPAM Components (DCPAM LCS -> DCPAM Component).

 ### Configuration
 For DCPAM LCS `lcs_config.json` is the main configuration file.
 It defines: